Kalika Prasad Bhattacharya

 Kalika Prasad Bhattacharya (11 September 1970 – 7 March 2017) was an Indian folk singer and researcher.
 He was born and raised in Silchar, Assam.
 He went on to study comparative literature at Jadavpur University.
 His musical inspiration was his uncle Ananta Bhattacharya.
 In 1999, he co-founded the band Dohar with the intent to revive the folk music tradition of Northern and Eastern Bengal.
 He also contributed music to a number of movies.
 His last movie was Bhuban Majhi (2017).
 He was associated with the popular Zee Bangla Sa Re Ga Ma Pa, a renowned Bengali music reality show.
 His last concert was in the Baguihati Krishi Mela.

 Life and career

 Early life

 Music was an intrinsic part of Bhattacharya's home at Silchar, Assam.
-Growing up amidst rhythm & tune, learning to play the tabla happened as naturally as he learned to take his first faltering step.
 His fascination with the tabla gradually propelled him towards various ethnic percussion.
 While learning to play this, he also trained in vocal music.
 His keen interest in music eventually inclined him towards the folk music of Bengal and northeastern India.
-Thus, began his search for traditional folk songs which are vibrant, melodious and unanimous folk tunes that were always there unnoticed and unidentified.
 In 1995, he enrolled at Jadavpur University in the Comparative Literature department.
 In 1998, he got a research grant from India foundation for the arts for Industrial folk music and went to Bangalore.